See also:

 CSS selectors reference – Mozilla.org

-As many HTML tags are labeled with a class name or an id you can use them to identify the specific tag you want to capture from the email BodyHTML field.
+Since many HTML tags are labeled with a class name or an ID, you can write a CSS selector that targets exactly the tag you want to capture from the email BodyHTML field.
 Let’s see a very simple example:

 <html> <head> </head> <body> <p> Hello Matt,<br /> <br /> Your website <span>MullerConstruction.com</span> has generated a new lead: </p> <table class="lead_table"> <tbody> <tr> <td>Name:</td> <td>John Doe</td> </tr> <tr> <td>Phone:</td> <td>+1234567890</td> </tr> </tbody> </table> <div> This lead was generated by: <div> The contact form </div> </div> </body> </html>